 So, from that, we just went through the process of the due diligence and then closing on the property.
 We closed on the property in, I believe, about 60 days.

 John: Mark mentioned a purchase contract.
 So, he’s got the documentation, and he mentioned sending that to Equity Trust Company.

 Mark would simply log on to myEQUITY and say Equity Trust, I’m buying this property.
 Contract price is $89,000.
 I need an earnest money deposit, and Mark how much was the earnest money deposit for you?

 Mark: I believe it was just $1,000 and then $500 for due diligence.

-John: Okay, so Mark would go online and request a check for $1,500 earnest money to be sent out to the designated escrow account.
+John: Mark would go online and request a check for $1,500 earnest money to be sent out to the designated escrow account.
 And the way it works through myEQUITY is Mark can enter in all the information: contract price, estimated date of closing all the other details, and really in under five minutes, have an earnest money deposit sent out via check or send out via ACH direct deposit or wire transfer.

 So now that money leaves the Equity Trust IRA, and at that point, we then would have the client, in this case Mark, go through the remaining process online providing all the necessary details.

 Just like buying a stock or mutual fund, cash leaves the account and in return for that cash is a stock certificate.
 When buying properties, it’s the same concept cash leaves the account in return for that cash is a deed to the property.

 Can my IRA purchase real estate that my corporation, partnership or LLC owns?